-Graduates with a B.S. or B.A. degree in business administration from Point are prepared to assume a variety of positions in corporate, private, government and non-profit organizations, and to pursue graduate study in a business discipline.
+Graduates with a B.S. degree in business administration from Point are prepared to assume a variety of positions in corporate, private, government and non-profit organizations, and to pursue graduate study in a business discipline.

 For information on additional procedures and guidelines for this major, see the University registrar or an academic advisor in the department.